|

 Orest will be updating the membership on the status and path forward for the Large Facility Liability Management Program proposed by the EUB.
 Stakeholder feedback closed on January 28th, and needless to say, there are differences of opinion across the industry.

-Orest will identify the key issues where consensus exists, and where it does not, so that you are prepared as this program unfolds.
+Identify the key issues where consensus exists, and where it does not, so industry is prepared as this program unfolds.

 February 2005